Jets get CB Gardner, WR Wilson, DE Johnson in 1st round

 And get ready for some Wilson-to-Wilson connections on offense.

-On a busy night during which the Jets drafted three players — including pulling off a trade to get back into the first round — New York filled some major needs on a roster that appears to have gotten markedly better Thursday night.
+On a busy Thursday night during which the Jets drafted three players — including pulling off a trade to get back into the first round — New York filled some major needs.

+“A boring, ho-hum night," general manager Joe Douglas said with a sly grin.
+"We got better tonight.”

 Cincinnati cornerback Ahmad “Sauce” Gardner was taken by the Jets with the No. 4 overall pick.
 After bolstering the secondary, New York gave second-year quarterback Zach Wilson and the offense another playmaker by selecting Ohio State wide receiver Garrett Wilson at No. 10.

-But general manager Joe Douglas wasn't done.
+But Douglas wasn't done.
 He acquired the 26th overall pick from Tennessee and New York drafted Florida State defensive end Jermaine Johnson, giving the Jets a pass rusher to pair with Carl Lawson to give opposing quarterbacks fits.

 Gardner, wearing a diamond-encrusted "SAUCE" medallion and an equally gaudy sauce bottle on a chain around his neck at the draft site in Las Vegas, oozes confidence on and off the field.
 New York can only hope he can be as dominant a defender as their previous homegrown shutdown cornerback: Darrelle Revis, who went 14th overall in 2007.